sticken88/music-player/README.md

 I just want to create my own music player and radio streamer in python.
 I chosed to use kivy as development framework to build the GUI while GStreamer is used to handle the radio streaming and the songs

 ## Current Requirements
-- Playing music
+- Play local songs.
-- Creating, modifying and reproducing playlists
+- Creatw, modify and reproduce playlists.
-- Radio Streaming
+- Radio Streaming.

 ### TODO
-- Improve the layout [Create two distinct screens with their own layouts]
-- Integrate LibraryManager into the player
-- Intregrate PlaylistManager into the player
+- Identify a way to stop radio when a song starts to play and vice versa.

+#### Music player
+- Review LibraryManager.
+- Review PlaylistManager.

+#### Radio player
+- Show metadata [e.g. song being played, radio talk, etc.].
+- Resize buttons.
+- Add volume control.
+- Add 'Rec' button to record audio streams [?].

 ### DONE
 - Replaced kivy SoundLoader class with pure GStreamer in order to have a player indipendent from the GUI used.
+- Improved (a little bit) the layout [Created two distinct screens with their own layouts].

 ## Dependencies
 - GStreamer v0.1